#

 For the domain you want xcaddy to be able to edit:

-- Grant Zone > DNS > Editpermissions
+Zone > DNS > Editpermissions - Grant

-- Grant Zone > Zone > Readpermissions
+Zone > Zone > Readpermissions

 #